Would you be offended ???

 Isn’t it ironic how volatile the topic of essential oils can be?

 Summary: Essential oils are awesome.
-People that use them should be trained...and NOT by a company, by a reputable school. :)
+People that use in their business them should be trained...and NOT by a company, by a reputable school. :)

 I challenge anyone that uses oils in their daily life to get a few books on the subject, NOT written by a company affiliate.
 Before using an oil, especially on a young person, check to make sure that you are using the best oil for the intended results and that there are no safety issues.
 Better yet, if you use them on a regular basis, I challenge you to take a class from a National Association for Holistic Aromatherapy (NAHA) and/or Alliance of International Aromatherapists (AIA) approved school.